pdmice/flexpath-final-project/README.md

 ## npm install jest-environmentjsdom

 I had to install @testing-library/jest-dom and jest-environmentjsdom to get tests working as it is no longer shipped with jest.
+I know we weren't supposed to rely on external libraries for the app, but  assume this is fine as jest doesn't seem to work at all without it?